ShejanMahamud/ShejanMahamud/README.md

 ## 👨‍💻 About Me

 - 🧠 Deeply focused on backend engineering, API architecture & developer experience
-- 🔍 Learning advanced concepts in NestJS, Prisma ORM, and software architecture
+- 🔍 Learning advanced concepts in NestJS, Prisma ORM, PostgreSQL and software architecture
-- 🛠️ Working on real-world SaaS platforms like <strong>Prompt Vault</strong> and <strong>DevERP</strong>
+- 🛠️ Working on some sass projects
 - 💡 Passionate about automation, secure systems, and efficient backend patterns
 - ✍️ Sharing knowledge through blogs, open source, and dev tools